Job Details

 Desirable Criteria:

-• Attain Chartered Valuation Surveyor membership within a reasonable timeframe;
+• Currently a Chartered Valuation Surveyor or demonstrate a clear intention to achieve Chartered Valuation Surveyor membership within a reasonable timeframe;

 • Possess a strong understanding of the key factors influencing changes in the Irish property market;